Updated: Jul 9, 2022

 This is the first scripture in the Bible to use the word “soul”.
 This word appears some 754 times in the Old Testament.
 It appears many times in the New Testament.

-Chances are that if you were to walk up to a person and ask what the word “soul” meant that he/she would tell you that it was the invisible, spiritual, part of man that never dies.
-If the person were a Christian they would probably add that upon death the soul departs the body and goes back to Heaven where it now lives with Jesus, forever and ever.
+Chances are that if you were to walk up to a person and ask what the word “soul” meant that he/she would tell you that it was the invisible, spiritual part of man that never dies.
+If the person were a Christian they would probably add that upon death the soul departs the body and goes back to Heaven where it now lives with Jesus, forever and ever, in full awareness.
 In fact, most non-Biblical dictionaries define soul in this manner.

 Truth is, the word itself has a very different meaning.
 The word “soul” in Hebrew is nephesh and means, a breathing creature (man or animal).
 It comes from the Hebrew root word, naphash, meaning to take breath, to be breathed upon.